Nederlands Path: Home / Country list / Falling Rock Signs / Rocks in Great Britain

 According to the Scottish First Minister Scotland will be independent from the United Kingdom before the year 2018.
 In anticipation of the event local roadsign planting services are prudently seeding their own design.

-Some are playing it more safely than others.
-In Arran a daring new drawing with not more than two stones was chosen.
+Some play it more safely than others.
+In Arran a daring new drawing with only two stones was chosen.
 The people on Oban simply took the UK-standard and rotated it 60 degrees.
-If matters turn bad that leaves open the option to say it was an unfortunate mistake.
+If matters turn bad that leaves them the escape that it was an unfortunate mistake.

 Oban, VI.2007; pict.
 J. Koelstra